MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/index.md

 ```

 ## Creating the challenge
 When the SecurityCheck is triggered, it sends a challenge to the client.
 Returning `null` will creating an empty challenge which may be enough in some cases.
-Optionally, you can some data with the challenge, such as an error message to display, or any other data that can be used by the client.
+Optionally, you can return data with the challenge, such as an error message to display, or any other data that can be used by the client.

 For example, `PinCodeAttempts` sends a predefined error message and the number of remaining attempts.